 Visitor visas for Argentina

 Nationals on a list of countries with a visa-waiver programme with Argentina do not need to apply for a tourist visa.
 They get a 90-day tourist visa stamped into their passport upon arrival.
 These include nationals of Canada, the United Kingdom, Australia and South Africa.
 Expats should ensure that they have at least six months before their passport expires and at least one clear page where the visa can be stamped.

-Tourist visas in Argentina last for 90 days, after which it is possible to apply for an extension for a further 90 days, in-country (total of 180 days per tourist visa).
-To continue to live in Argentina legally, expats will then need to exit the country before the extension lapses and return to obtain a new 90-day tourist visa.
-It is then possible to get another 90-day in-country extension (total 180 days).
-However, after this second circuit, expats are no longer allowed to apply for in-country extensions; thus, they will need to exit and return within the first 90-day period.
+Tourist visas in Argentina are valid for 90 days.
+It is possible to apply for an extension for a further 90 days in-country.
+To continue to stay in Argentina legally, expats will then need to exit the country before the extension lapses and return to obtain a new 90-day tourist visa.